lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 010.md

 # Notes:
 ## 9 Marpenoth
-The humanoids that are still on our ships deck are humanoids, blue scaled skin, clearly bi-pedal
+The humanoids that are still on our ships deck are humanoids, blue scaled skin, clearly bi-pedal with claws.
+Looks are very primitive.
 # Loot: